Oxford — Portal to Fantasy

 Arrive Date: June 29, 2019 End Date: July 27, 2019

 Ever since Alice fell down the rabbit-hole on the grounds of Christ Church College, Oxford has been at the center of modern fantasy literature.
-Oxford was home not only to Lewis Carroll, but also to C. S. Lewis, Kenneth Grahame, J. R. R. Tolkien, Diana Wynne Jones, and Philip Pullman.
+Oxford was home not only to Lewis Carroll, but also to C. S. Lewis, Deborah Harkness, J. R. R. Tolkien, Diana Wynne Jones, and Philip Pullman.
 Even J. K. Rowling is rolled up in the Oxford mythos, since the Potter films use many Oxford locations.
 We will read novels from each author, considering how the “City of Dreaming Spires” has shaped their work and question how these fantasies themselves have shaped the modern imagination and why they have become so central to our times.
 We will also visit the world of fandom, taking in Harry Potter tourism, visiting webworlds, and even trekking through landscape that inspired Narnia and the Shire.

 Taught in: English

 Program Coordinator: Sarah Wiens

 English (ENL) 163S.
 Literary Study in the British Isles (4 units)

 English (ENL) 198.
 Directed Group Study (4 units, P/NP)

 - Live like an Oxford student, staying at one of the oldest universities in the world.